igorkchyts/nginx-plus-oidc/README.md

 # nginx-plus-oidc
-Add nginx-plus proxy with Keycloak Single Sign-on
+Deploy NGINX Plus proxy with Keycloak Single Sign-on

 # Instructions:
 1. Deploy the following configuration files in your project, modify if required: